jon-cooke/nowtv-react-test/README.md

     1. In the absence of additional sorting requirements, the most expedient way  to do this is in the reducer, so implement it there.
 The timestamps are all UTC in ISO format, so a lexical sort is sufficient here.
 I'll need a function that compares two objects using one of their properties.
 Create a utils folder for that, and implement in comparator.js.

     2. Modify the messages reducer to sort the payload.
 Use the same comparator function in the test to sort the test data.

+3. Display and format the timstamp of the message to be human readable.

+    1. First, change the Message component to render markup instead of JSON.
+Update snapshot.

+    2. I chose to do this expediently with vanilla JS and convert the ISO string to a human readable date string using toLocaleString.
+Update the snapshot.
+This satisfies the requirements, but there are a few loose ends here worth talking about.